Thesavagecoder7784/Quant-Finance/README.md

 ### Fama-French 5-Factor Model
 Adds to the 3-factor model by also measuring profitability and the extent to which companies reinvest.

+### Multi-Style (AQR-like)
+Combines all the above and adds momentum, quality, and risk-taking style to explain returns more completely.